 The minimum age for participation in the World Veterans is to be 30 years or over in the year of the event.
 This defines the age at which athletes first become eligible to compete.
-Once an athlete has become eligible, they will be allocated into their appropriate five-year age category e.g., M1/F1 will consist of athletes who have their 30th, 31st, 32nd, 33rd, 34th, 35th, 36th, 37th, 38th or 39th birthday and the M2/F2 will consist of athletes who have their 35th, 36th, 37th, 38th or 39th 40th, 41st, 42nd, 43rd, 44th, 45th, 46th, 47th, 48th or 49th birthday at any date during the year of the World Championships.
+Once an athlete has become eligible, they will be allocated into their appropriate five-year age category i.e. e.g., M1/F1 will consist of athletes who have their 30th, 31st, 32nd, 33rd, 34th, 35th, 36th, 37th, 38th or 39th birthday and the M2/F2 will consist of athletes who have their 35th, 46th, 47th, 48th or 49th birthday at any date during the year of the World Championships.